PsychoInferno/idlegrindia/Idle Grindia Guide.md

 *Awaken* allows you to increase the Awakening level of an item.
 You can only do it once the item has reached its maximum enhancing level.

 *Crafting*, surprisingly, allows you to craft items.

+Recipe bonuses work in the following manner:
+(add description of bonuses per recipes completed and awaken levels per recipe)

 ##### CRAFT